A new Arduino library has seen the light of day:

 The problem with the

-In order to address this problem, I stuffed all of the things described above in one interrupt routine.
-This worked so so, but not really reliably.
+In order to address this issue, I stuffed all the things described above in one interrupt routine.
+This worked so-so, but not really reliably.
 In order to get to the bottom of it, I used (once again) my Saleae logic analyzer.
-And without it, I probably would have had a hard time to understand the problems.
+And without it, I probably would have had a hard time understanding the problems.

 Here is the setup, showing the logic analyzer, the FTDI board which sends bytes at varying communication speeds, and the Arduino Uno running the new library.
 By the way: I used the same Arduino sketches and Python scripts to test my library as when I evaluated different serial libraries.

 I inserted some code to generate short blips at critical parts in the ISR.
-With that I was able to notice two problems.
-The interrupt service routine needed too much time starting up and it needed too much time to finish the ISR.
+With that, I was able to notice two problems.
+The interrupt service routine needed too much time to start up, and it needed too much time to finish the ISR.

 First, the time between the falling edge of the start bit and the time when the ICR was saved was quite long, as can be seen in the next picture, which shows what is happening at 125 kbps.

 The way to deal with this problem is to reduce the amount of post-processing and to reduce the number of registers to be restored in the end.
-I addressed the problem by rewriting everything using inline assembly coding and employing the output compare match feature for locating the middle of the bit times as the sample points.
-This allowed me to reduce the number of register to 5 (down from 15).
-In addition, I reduced the post-processing of the received byte to storing it into the buffer and then restoring the registers.
+I addressed the issue by rewriting everything using inline assembly coding and employing the output compare match feature for locating the middle of the bit times as the sample points.
+This allowed me to reduce the number of registers to 5 (down from 15).
+In addition, I reduced the post-processing of the received byte to storing it in the buffer and then restoring the registers.

 As can be seen (marker P0), it now takes just under 1 µs to finalize the ISR.
 So at 125 kbps, the ISR returns 2.5 µs before the last data bit is finished, adding 5 µs to the time the user program can process the received byte–compared to the previous version.